Lexie0822/binance-websocket-cpp/README.md

 - **C++17 or newer**: Project requires C++17 due to usage of modern language features like smart pointers, lambdas, etc.
 - **GoogleTest**: Used for unit testing to ensure the reliability of individual components.

+### Evaluation Summary of Assignment 1a Solution

+#### 1. **Event Loop Handling**
+   - **Files Involved**:
+     - `BinanceClient.cpp`, `EventLoop.cpp`, `RestApiHandler.cpp`, `WebSocketHandler.cpp`
+   - **Current Implementation**:
+     - You are leveraging Boost.Asio (`io_context`) for handling asynchronous tasks, which is a suitable choice for non-blocking operations.
+Additionally, there are custom event loop implementations to manage the flow of events effectively.
+   - **Feedback**:
+     - To further improve, you might consider using `boost::asio::strand` to better coordinate multiple event loops, reducing the risk of race conditions and ensuring smooth concurrency.

+#### 2. **Multithreading**
+   - **Files Involved**:
+     - `BinanceClient.h`, `ThreadPool.cpp`, `EventLoop.cpp`
+   - **Current Implementation**:
+     - A custom `ThreadPool` is used to manage tasks concurrently, and multithreading has been effectively implemented using C++ standard threading (`std::thread`) and Boost threading utilities.
+   - **Feedback**:
+     - Improvements could include balancing workloads dynamically across threads, utilizing thread affinity to allocate specific tasks to dedicated cores, and employing a more dynamic thread pool that scales based on the current workload.

+#### 3. **Deduplication**
+   - **Files Involved**:
+     - `BloomFilter.h`, `Deduplicator.cpp`, `MessageProcessor.h`
+   - **Current Implementation**:
+     - Deduplication is achieved using a combination of bloom filters and a deduplication mechanism that appears to effectively filter out duplicate messages.
+This is critical in ensuring each callback is unique.
+   - **Feedback**:
+     - Consider combining bloom filters with additional hashing mechanisms to further reduce false positives, ensuring more precise and reliable message filtering.

+#### 4. **Scaling Horizontally**
+   - **Files Involved**:
+     - `EventLoop.cpp`, `LockFreeQueue.h`, `ThreadPool.h`
+   - **Current Implementation**:
+     - Your solution includes several lock-free data structures (`LockFreeQueue` and `LockFreePriorityQueue`) that help in scaling the solution horizontally by minimizing locking bottlenecks.
+The use of thread pools further helps to manage multiple symbols concurrently.
+   - **Feedback**:
+     - Improvements can include splitting symbols across specific CPU cores using CPU affinity to avoid overloading a single core.
+Implementing a load balancing strategy to distribute symbols across available CPU resources would also enhance horizontal scalability.

+#### 5. **Low Latency**
+   - **Files Involved**:
+     - `SIMDUtils.h`, `LockFreeQueue.h`, `MemoryPool.h`
+   - **Current Implementation**:
+     - Lock-free queues and custom memory pooling are used to minimize latency, and `SIMDUtils.h` is utilized to perform SIMD optimizations.
+These techniques help to reduce the overhead involved in data processing and thread synchronization.
+   - **Feedback**:
+     - To further improve, consider reducing redundant logging and minimizing the number of context switches by binding critical tasks to specific CPU cores.
+Using a hybrid approach that combines lock-free data structures with fine-grained locks in critical sections could also reduce contention.

+#### 6. **Reliability**
+   - **Files Involved**:
+     - `WebSocketHandler.cpp`
+   - **Current Implementation**:
+     - The WebSocket handler incorporates a reconnection mechanism (`fail_handler`) and error handling routines to ensure the stability of the WebSocket connections.
+   - **Feedback**:
+     - Consider implementing a more adaptive reconnection strategy that adjusts reconnection times based on previous failures.
+Adding redundant WebSocket connections that can take over when a primary connection fails would further enhance system reliability.

+1. **Event Loop Handling**:
+   - Boost.Asio and custom event loops are used to manage asynchronous tasks effectively.
+   - Potential improvements include using `boost::asio::strand` to improve coordination across threads and event loops.

+2. **Multithreading**:
+   - A custom `ThreadPool` is utilized for concurrent task handling, using both Boost threading and C++ threading utilities.
+   - Improvements could focus on dynamic thread allocation, CPU affinity, and scaling the thread pool based on current demands.

+3. **Deduplication**:
+   - Implemented through bloom filters and a deduplication mechanism to ensure only unique messages trigger callbacks.
+   - Improvements could include hybrid deduplication techniques to further reduce false positives and improve accuracy.

+4. **Scaling Horizontally**:
+   - Lock-free data structures and custom memory pooling are used to manage multiple connections and avoid synchronization bottlenecks.
+   - Improvements could focus on symbol distribution using load balancing and CPU affinity to avoid overloading specific CPU cores.

+5. **Low Latency**:
+   - Achieved through lock-free data structures, SIMD optimizations, and memory pooling.
+   - Improvements can be made by reducing unnecessary context switches, binding specific tasks to dedicated CPU cores, and reducing logging to prevent I/O bottlenecks.

+6. **Reliability**:
+   - Error handling and reconnection strategies have been implemented to ensure stable WebSocket connectivity.
+   - Improvements could include implementing redundant connections and adaptive reconnection logic.

 ## Assignment 1b Answers